mandober/debrief.cs/cs.glossary.md

 Endianness only applies to processors that allow individual addressing of units of data (such as bytes) that are smaller than the basic addressable machine word.
 An architecture may use _big_ or _little endianness_, or both, or be configurable to use either.
 The x86 architecture is little endian.
 Most RISC architectures (SPARC, Power, PowerPC, MIPS) were originally big endian (ARM was little endian), but many (including ARM) are now configurable.

 ## Embarrassingly parallel

-In parallel computing, a pleasingly (embarrassingly, perfectly) parallel problem is one where little effort is needed to separate the problem into a number of parallel tasks.
+In parallel computing, an embarrassingly parallel problem (embarrassingly parallelizable) is one whose effort requirements, in order to divide it into a number of parallel tasks are slim or none (and Slim's left town).

+This is often the case where there is little or no dependency or need for communication between those parallel tasks, or for results between them. slim or none effort

 ## Foreign Function Interface
 Interacting with functions written in a foreign language.
 In Rust, FFI is used to call functions written in another language (typically calling C or C++ functions from Rust) and when another language interfaces with Rust's functions (e.g. calling Rust's functions from JavaScript).